manonja/legal-search-RAG/README.md

 The project is configured with several development tools to maintain code quality:

+#### Code Formatting

+The project uses Black with a line length of 88 characters.
+Formatting is automated through:

+- VS Code: Files are auto-formatted on save
+- CLI: Run `pixi run format` to format all files
+- Lint check: Run `pixi run lint` to check style

+All tools (Black, isort, flake8) are configured to use consistent settings.

 #### Pre-commit Hooks

 We use pre-commit hooks to ensure code quality before each commit.
 The following checks are automatically run: